LakoMoor/reGTA/README.md

 * Fixed a lot of smaller and bigger bugs
 * User files (saves and settings) stored in GTA root directory
-* Settings stored in reVC.ini file instead of gta_vc.set
+* Settings stored in revc.ini file instead of gta_vc.set
 * Debug menu to do and change various things (Ctrl-M to open)
 * Debug camera (Ctrl-B to toggle)
 * Rotatable camera